The Limitations of Mail-Order Braces

 So, if you’ve got a more complex issue, at-home treatment is not going to help.
 Also, at-home treatment won’t address underlying issues, leaving these problems often unchecked.
 Since you’re not seeing an orthodontist, addressing underlying problems are impossible, which can cause a bigger problem later on.

-Lack of Support and Connection
+Lack of Support With Mail-Order Orthodontics

 When you see an orthodontist in their office, you develop a relationship with them.
 You’re able to ask any questions you may have and address issues every step of the way.
 This is not the case with at-home orthodontics.
 With at-home treatment, there is no personal connection with your orthodontic professional.
 It’s difficult to show concern for a patient they’ve never met, and it seems like these individuals are only in it for the money.
 You deserve to have that connection with your orthodontist and achieve maximum results from your treatment.